 Juicy pork meat cooked for lunch.
 Sliced pork barbecue with pink meat.

 Bored of turkey for Christmas?
-Go with lechon © Slavadubrovin/Getty Images/iStockphoto
+Go with lechon.
+Slavadubrovin/Getty Images

 In the Philippines, the main Christmas feast is the Noche Buena, held late on Christmas Eve.
-This meal with Hispanic roots consists of lechon (roasted pig), queso de bola (Edam cheese), various pasta dishes – and for dessert, fruit served with condensed milk or coconut cream.
-Tsokolate (hot chocolate) is another ubiquitous staple and, bizarrely, a slightly sweet version of spaghetti with tomato sauce has made it on to the Filipino Yuletide table in recent years.
+This meal has Hispanic roots and consists of lechon (roasted pig), queso de bola (Edam cheese), various pasta dishes and for dessert, fruit served with condensed milk or coconut cream.
+Tsokolate (hot chocolate) is another ubiquitous staple and, unusually, a slightly sweet version of spaghetti with tomato sauce has made it onto the Filipino Yuletide table in recent years.

 Explore related stories